StamusNetworks/suricata-4-analysts/README.md

 ## Introduction

 Stamus Networks is pleased to offer the first ‘open source’ Suricata-focused book, ``The Security Analyst’s Guide to Suricata``.
-Written by the founders of [Stamus Networks](https://www.stamus-networks.com/), Eric Leblond and Peter Manev, this project provides SOC analysts and threat hunters with information on entry points and in-depth coverage for the most important Suricata features.
+Written by the founders of [Stamus Networks](https://www.stamus-networks.com/), Éric Leblond and Peter Manev, this project provides SOC analysts and threat hunters with information on entry points and in-depth coverage for the most important Suricata features.

 The book is not to act as a replacement for the [Suricata manual](https://suricata.readthedocs.io/en/latest/), which is a valuable source of information and should be used as a reference tool by Suricata users.
-Instead, its unique ‘open source’ format will grow and evolve over time with ongoing input from Eric and Peter as well as contributions and feedback from the Suricata community.
+Instead, its unique ‘open source’ format will grow and evolve over time with ongoing input from Éric and Peter as well as contributions and feedback from the Suricata community.

 ## Contribution